Independent Acoustics and Noise Control Expertise

 Installing the system above will increase the floor height by approx. 30-40mm so all the doors will have to be adjusted accordingly at the thresholds.

 HIGHER PERFORMANCE FLOATING FLOORS

 Older type square-edged floorboards allow sound leakage through the gaps between them.
-This can now be greatly reduced by installing two layers of our 2.5mm thick Tecsound 50 Damping Membrane with the second layer offset so overlapping the joints of the first.
+This can now be greatly reduced by installing two layers of our 2.5mm thick Tecsound 50 Damping Membrane with the material butt joined and taped with the second layer applied 90degrees to the first.
 Our Spray Adhesive is ideal for fixing these in place.

-Replacing the 100mm Mineral Wool in the cavity with our High Performance Tecsound 2FT80 Quilt will greatly improve the performance.
+Replacing the 100mm Mineral Wool in the cavity with our High Performance 2FT80-B Quilt will greatly improve the performance.

 The systems above will reduce both impact and airborne noise between floors.

 UNDERLAYS FOR CARPETS

 If it's not practical to fit a floating floor system then another option is to swop any existing carpet underlay for our Quietfloor Premium which is designed to reduce impact and airborne noise which will benefit the neighbours below.